German Templer colonies in Palestine: Templer Colony in Haifa

+In the Haifa cemetery are mainly buried the dead of the nearby "German Colony" (established in 1868) as well as the dead of the daughter colony "Carmelheim" (today the Carmel Center).
+The cemetery began operating in 1869.
+From the main path (east-west) a path branches off on a north-south axis, which divides the Templer complex in two and leads to a large monument in memory of the German dead from Haifa who fell in WWI.

 Jaffa colony

 Hoffman established a German colony in Jaffa (today part of Tel Aviv-Yafo) in 1869.
 It was built at the site of a former settlement by United States Christians, which had been abandoned by then, for which reason the area is known today as the American-Germany colony of Tel Aviv.
 A Protestant church – Immanuel Church – and a German Consulate were built in the colony by the local German Templer residents.

+Maine Friendship House part of the first American Colony in Jaffa sold to the German Colony.

+Maine Friendship House is a historic building made of wood and stone in the American-German colony in Jaffa, which currently stands at 10 Auerbach Street.

-The colony's oranges were the first to carry a "Jaffa" label, one of the better known agricultural brands in Europe, used to market Israeli oranges to this day.
+The colony's oranges were the first to carry a "Jaffa" label, one of the better known agricultural brands* in Europe, used to market Israeli oranges to this day.